MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

 Yes.
 However, if the group they're a member of restricts emails by not including Viva Goals as an authorized sender, users won't receive email communications.

-**If users are removed or added to the group, will the list automatically sync with the respective organization in Viva Goals?**
+**If users are added to or removed from the group, will the list automatically reflect the change with the respective organization in Viva Goals?**

-Yes, the Members list in that specific group will automatically sync with the respective organization.
+- When a user is added to the AAD group that was used to invite users to an organization in Viva Goals, the user becomes automatically eligible to log in but they will not appear in the 'All Users' list until they have logged in at least once.
+- When a user is removed from the AAD group, this change will be automatically reflected in Viva Goals as well.

+**How can I view a deactivated user